-Driver training schools approved to offer courses for new drivers under 18 will have classroom instruction and behind-the-wheel training from a licensed instructor.
+Driver training schools approved to offer courses for new drivers under 18 will have classroom instruction and behind-thewheel training from a licensed instructor.

 School options include private driver training schools and select school districts.
-A map of approved schools and their services can be found on dol.wa.gov.
+A map of approved schools and their services can be found by searching driver training school at dol.wa.gov.